 The distance between Shimla to Kalpa by road is about 230 kilometers but the journey can easily be completed in 6 to 7 hours.
 If you were taking frequent breaks, even then you can do it in 8 hours at most.
 The road is mostly all smooth with a few bad stretches between Jeori and Powari.
 The narrow part of the road is limited to the last 17 odd kilometers between Powari and Kalpa.

 If your Shimla to Kalpa trip was by public transport, then you can board the morning Bus from Shimla for Reckong Peo which leaves between 5 – 6 AM from ISBT Shimla.
 This bus will drop you at Reckong Peo by afternoon.
 From Peo, there are regular buses and shared cabs available for Kalpa which will cost you about Rs.
 20-30 per person.

-Please click on the link above to read next part of this journey.
+Please click on the link above to read the next part of this journey.
 I hope the information posted above was of help.
-If you have any questions; or need any further information on traveling from Chitkul to Kalpa; please feel free to ask in the comments section below; or at our Community Forum; and I will be glad to answer.
+If you have any questions; or need any further information on traveling from Chitkul to Kalpa; please feel free to ask in the comments section below, or at our Community Forum; and I will be glad to answer.